VitorAuricchio/robobin/README.md

-# robobin
+# RoboBin

 Side-scrolling platform game inspired by Mario Bros, featuring hand-drawn characters and custom levels, developed collaboratively.
-Only the executable file is provided.
+Only the executable file is available in the Releases section.